maxpalmer-pru/prudential-email-system/README.md

 `sass` These are the SCSS files that are compiled into our final CSS directory.

-## Usage

-Clone this repository using `gh repo clone maxpalmer-pru/prudential-email-system`

-Run `grunt` to assemble the various code snippets and layouts into the *dist* directory.

-***or***

-If you want to have the code snippets continously re-compile as you work on them, run `grunt watch` instead.
-This will watch all the SCSS, layout, and partials files for changes and rebuild on each save.

 ### Files will compile into `dist`: